 This guidance aids the applicant in understanding and implementing the Priority Rating System when applying for Merger/Regionalization Feasibility (MRF) grants.
-This guidance applies to MRF grants funded out of the State Reserve Program (SRP) and the Viable Utility Reserve (VUR).
+This guidance applies to MRF grants funded out of the Drinking Water or Wastewater State Reserve Program (SRP) and the Viable Utility Reserve (VUR).
 Use this guidance only for MRF applications.
 For any other project types, please use the guidance appropriate for that particular program.

 The goal of a Merger/Regionalization Feasibility grant is to allow a utility to identify and then work with partnering utilities to investigate the challenges, benefits, and implications for both utilities to merge, in part or in whole, to regionalize, or some combination thereof.
 Applicants may already have existing cooperation agreements.
 Also, multiple utilities may intend to jointly cooperate with the applicant.
 The Division structured the rating system to give higher priority to applications that demonstrate the potential for a successful project in the future, beyond this study.